Exploring Weight Loss Surgery: Duodenal Switch vs. Gastric Bypass

 Excess weight can diminish a person’s confidence and compromise quality of life.
 Individuals who are obese may struggle with physical limitations and discomfort.
 This degree of excess weight is nearly impossible to lose through diet and exercise alone.
 Weight loss surgery helps people take control of their health and life.

-At Tijuana Bariatrics, Dr. Fernando Garcia offers multiple weight loss surgery techniques.
+Tijuana Bariatrics offers multiple weight loss surgery techniques.
 One of the most popular procedures at our Tijuana, Mexico, and Monterrey, Mexico, practices is gastric bypass, but duodenal switch may provide even more successful weight loss results.
 Our doctors help patients consider duodenal switch vs. gastric bypass, so that they can choose a treatment plan that best meets their unique needs and desires.

 The Gastric Bypass Technique

 Gastric bypass is one of the most well-known weight loss surgery techniques.
 During gastric bypass surgery, the stomach is divided into two sections: the upper pouch and the lower pouch.
 The smaller pouch is connected to the lower portion of the small intestine, and the small intestine is rerouted to connect to both pouches.

 What is important to know is that this technique creates a smaller stomach pouch that restricts the amount of food that can be consumed, and makes people feel full faster.
 By limiting caloric intake, patients are able to lose a significant amount of weight in a fairly short amount of time.

 Duodenal switch is a highly effective weight loss technique.
 Duodenal switch essentially begins with a gastric sleeve procedure, and then takes things a step further by rearranging the small intestine.
 To start this procedure, the doctor removes a large portion of the stomach tissue and reshapes the stomach so it is a long tube-like shape.
 After tissues are removed, the patient’s stomach should be about 15 percent of its original size.